rozacki/airflow-hands-on/README.md

 how to pass arguments during manual trigger i.e. CLI, UI, API?

+- CLI: using -c argument
+- API: POST json object "conf"

+will argument be passwed using  xcom?

+- yes

-can we pass parameters using xcom? yes can we still retry and oryginal arguments both from command line and passed via xcom will be preserved?
+when we retry will the original xcom arguments both from command line and passed via

-Yes
+will be preserved?

+- Yes, when clearing the state of a step, xcom arguments are used to invoke the step

 ````
-airflow dags trigger -c '{"snaphot_id";"1"}' event_driven
+airflow dags trigger -c '{"snaphot_id";"1"}' event_driven_params
 ````
-Load test using API is available here load_test.py.
+Load test using API is available in load_test.py.
-I